 2022 will be our 7th season (the 2020 season was cancelled due to COVID) of the Penns Valley Pedals & Pints cycling club.
 Not much has changed besides the numbers.
 We reached a record 100 riders during our 2021 season and the group has raised more than $12,000 for charity over the years.

-Roy’s brother Mark Rupert drives the support vehicle aiding cyclists with flats and other mechanical issues.
+Roy’s brother Mark drove the support vehicle up through the 2022 season, aiding cyclists with flats and other mechanical issues.

 Roy does his best to create a new and different ride each week of the season utilizing the paved roads in Millheim, Spring Mills, Coburn, Woodward, Rebersburg, Smulton and Madisonburg.
-The two brothers mark the 18-23 mile routes and include a few short-cuts for more relaxed riders.
+He marks the 18-23 mile routes and includes a few short-cuts for more relaxed riders.

 The goal of Penns Valley Pedals & Pints is to have fun and enjoy the beautiful scenery while meeting up with or making new friends.
 We encourage you to join us!

-Roy and Mark Rupert donate their time each week developing and marking the route.
+Roy donates his time each week developing and marking the route.
 Roy bikes it the Sunday prior looking for construction, potholes and other hazards, and even asks homeowners to keep problem pups inside during ride hours.
 He uploads the route to Map My Ride and shares it with Penns Valley Pedals and Pints members via email and has it posted to the website.

 It all takes time and there’s a modest spend for supplies, printing waivers, paint to mark the route, etc. So, Penns Valley Pedals & Pints requests a $3 donation from riders each week.

 But Roy isn’t in it for the money.
 A majority of what is raised is donated to local charities and organizations with relevant goals.
 We’ve donated $12,000 over the past 6 years to Penns Valley based organizations and, in early years, to the purchase of bikes for individuals in impovershed nations.